The Data Sources

 ECB (Environmental Control Board)

-All three data sources are official NYC Open Data endpoints, publicly available under the NYC Open Data Terms of Use.
-PermitBeam does not scrape websites, estimate values, or use third-party data brokers.
-Every record in your digest traces directly back to a government API response.
+The source data comes from official NYC Open Data endpoints, publicly available under the NYC Open Data Terms of Use.
+PermitBeam does not scrape private sources, estimate property values, or use third-party data brokers.
+Every released record in your digest should trace back to a public government source.

 The Data Pipeline